 Seaweed, salt and scenery at Halen Môn

 Take a dip in the unique wild seaweed baths at Halen Môn in Anglesey.
-The upcycled whiskey barrel are filled with warm, mineral-rich seaweed-infused water and offer a different approach to relaxation compared to a traditional spa.
+The upcycled whisky barrel are filled with warm, mineral-rich seaweed-infused water and offer a different approach to relaxation compared to a traditional spa.
 The pure water, a by-product of Halen Môn’s sea salt harvesting process, enhances the detoxifying effects, while the panoramic views across the Menai Strait provide an unparalleled backdrop.

 Wild Seaweed Baths, Halen Mon, Anglesey.